 In a flurry of anxiety, she questioned…How could she possibly confront the monster and regain her power?!

-Suddenly, she realized that she had created it because she had been feeding the mouse every day until it became this huge foreboding cheese monster, that shadowed her everywhere she went.
+Suddenly, she realised that she had created it because she had been feeding the mouse every day until it became this huge foreboding cheese monster, that shadowed her everywhere she went.

 After some weeks had gone by, she looked in her pocket and there was the mouse.
 ‘Why!’
 You’re just a little mouse.
 ‘How could I ever be afraid of you?!’
 She said.
 She took the mouse out of her pocket and let it run free into the fields.
 She turned her back on it and walked away and never felt anxious again.